Next Article10 Tips for Getting a Security Deposit Refund

 Nothing can make a bigger statement than temporary wallpaper as an accent wall in your space.
 You can use it for visual interest in an awkward nook or highlight the wall behind your bed.

 I’m not an interior designer, but I do rent and have a wife who loves to decorate.
 My tip would be using your bookshelves for more than just books.
 I was reluctant at first, mainly because that meant some of my books were going to stay in a box, but my wife won that battle.
-Organize your books by color and throw a couple smaller accent pieces on the shelf.
+Organize your books by color and throw a couple of smaller accent pieces on the shelf.
 In the end, my wife was right, it looks good.
 In my unprofessional opinion, it makes it look like you know what you are doing (even if you don’t).

 It’s not every day that you get free interior design tips from the experts!
 I’m grateful that these wonderful people took time out of their busy schedules to submit their advice.

-If you have any other tips, apartment decorating ideas, or have some ideas for diy apartment decor, leave them in the comments!
+If you have any other tips, apartment decorating ideas, or have some ideas for DIY apartment decor, leave them in the comments!

 Table of Contents